Galaxy and Mass Assembly (GAMA): Mid-infrared properties as tracers of galaxy environment: Luminosity evolution of the W1 band

 \section{Luminosity evolution of the W1 band}

 Galaxies evolve in their properties across the redshifts.
-The redshift range we cover in this work demands correction of galaxy luminosities to account for their redshift evolution.
+The redshift range we covered in this work demands a correction for the galaxy luminosities to account for their redshift evolution.
 This makes it more convenient to compare the clustering behaviour of samples at different redshift ranges.

-For the same purpose, we consider the evolution of the characteristic absolute magnitude in the W1 band ($M^{*}_{\text{W1}}$) as modelled in \citet{lake2018}.
-Using the datapoints taken from the dotted black curve of the Fig. 7(a) of \citet{lake2018}, we fit a second order polynomial function to $M^{*}_{\text{W1} (z)} - M^*_{\text{W1} (z=0)}$ given by,
+For the same purpose, we considered the evolution of the characteristic absolute magnitude in the W1 band ($M^{*}_{\text{W1}}$) as modelled in \citet{lake2018}.
+Using the data points taken from the dotted black curve of the Fig. 7(a) of \citet{lake2018}, we fit a second-order polynomial function to $M^{*}_{\text{W1} (z)} - M^*_{\text{W1} (z=0)}$ given by